 After learning and understanding what your company culture is like and what type of candidate you are after, you need to consider which social networks works best to your advantage.
 You need to consider who you are your target audience.

-If your company is looking to hire a creative individual, you can use Instagram and upload an eye-catching photo with interesting captions on it.
+If your company is looking to hire a creative individual, you can use a Instagram post maker and upload an eye-catching photo with interesting Instagram captions on it.
 If your company is looking for a human resource manager, LinkedIn would be your bet.
+Creating a Pinterest board for your business and shots of employees may work as well.
 Not to say that the human resource department are dull bunch, but they are more serious type of people.

 You do not need to use every single social media network available.
 You just have to be strategic and consider your audience at all times.